mobile-space/chowin-out/README.md

 ## Functionality
 - Chowin-Out is a fully functioning food discovery app
 - Users can get food local food based on location
-- Users can find food recipes based on photo
+- Users can find food recipes based on a photo
 - Users can like and save foods
 - Users can share information with their friends and family